thunderbird/webext-docs/messages.rst

       The content type of the part.
 Most common types for inline text parts are :value:`text/plain` and :value:`text/html`.
 Possible other (deprecated) types are :value:`text/richtext` and :value:`text/enriched`.
 Some calendaring services include an inline text part with type :value:`text/calendar`.

-.. _messages.MailBoxHeaderString:
+.. _messages.^mail^box^header^string:

 MailBoxHeaderString
 -------------------

 .. api-section-annotation-hack:: -- [Added in TB 131]

 Content may either be a single email address, or a mailbox string (see RFC 5322, section 3.4).
-Use :ref:`messengerUtilities.parseMailboxString` to extract the name and/or the email from the mailbox string.
+Use :ref:`messenger^utilities.parse^mailbox^string` to extract the name and/or the email from the mailbox string.

 .. api-header::
    :label: string

-.. _messages.MessageAttachment:
+.. _messages.^message^attachment:

 MessageAttachment
 -----------------